 If you’re purchasing an organic shampoo for your cat, it’s natural to wonder if you should always opt for a medicated shampoo.
 Even if they don’t need it now, it saves you from having to run out and pick up something in the future, right?

 While that’s true, it’s not always the best choice.
 Medicated shampoos often contain extra chemicals and ingredients that may not be the best for your cat.
 They typically won’t create any severe long-term effects, but the product as a whole can be less than ideal for your cat.

-Therefore, we recommend sticking with non-medicated options unless your cat is showing symptoms or has a history of skin conditions.
+Therefore, we recommend sticking with non-medicated options unless your cat is showing clinical signs or has a history of skin conditions.
 If you need further guidance about medicated shampoos and your cat, we highly recommend reaching out to your veterinarian for specific advice.

 We know that it can be overwhelming to pick out the right product after reading so many great reviews.
-But the Kin+Kind Natural Oatmeal Cat Shampoo is our top pick for a reason.
+But the Hepper Colloidal Oatmeal Pet Shampoo is our top pick for a reason.
 If you’re on a tight budget, the Veterinary Formula Clinical Care Shampoo is a great choice too.

 The important thing is that you get the right shampoo sooner rather than later, so when you need it, you’re not stuck using something less than ideal.

 Featured Image Credit: mariyaermolaeva, Shutterstock